alanyeung95/signal-processing-courses/README.md

 linear vs spline/cubic (data generated will be more exaggerated when compares with linear appraoch)

-## spectral interpolation (what to do when a large chunk of time signal is missing?)
+## spectral interpolation (what to do when a large chunk of time signal is missing?) :star:

 interpolation data in time domain